roman-milk/roman-milk.github.io/barb.md

+===

- ****** Barb Cheated ****** byJust_Plain_Bob© "When I ran into Jeff on my night out with the girls I remembered when we were going together and how he would go three, four and sometimes even five times a night.
+"When I ran into Jeff on my night out with the girls I remembered when we were going together and how he would go three, four and sometimes even five times a night.
 I wondered if he still could and when he made a move on me I went to a motel with him.
 It was just sex Rob.
 There was no love or affection, just plain hard sex.
 He gave me the one thing you didn't.
 He got me off two or three times every time we got together.
 It was only sex Rob.
 It did not lessen the love I have for you one iota.
 If the choice is you and no sex life or Jeff and great sex I chose you Rob."

  "Gee Barb, I'm so happy to know that.
 Let me ask you something.
 When I come home from work and you don't feel like cooking and you say, "Can we go out to eat" do I take you out?"